 WIC2Five text message service

 Sign up for WIC2Five, Vermont WIC’s text message service.
 Get 2 messages each week to help you make the most of your child’s first five years.
 WIC2Five sends you text messages specific to your child’s age and stage of development; helpful parenting tips; health and nutrition information, appointment reminders and more!
 Signing up is easy – just ask your local office to sign you up today.

 VDH and WIC are happy to partner with Zero to Three to promote their text4baby initiative.
 Text4baby is a free mobile information service designed to promote maternal and child health.
-An educational program of the Zero to Three, text4baby provides pregnant women and new moms with information to help them care for their health and give their babies the best possible start in life.
+An educational program of the Zero to Three, text4baby provides pregnant people and new parents with information to help them care for their health and give their babies the best possible start in life.
 Sign up for the service by texting BABY to 511411 (or BEBE in Spanish) and receive free SMS text messages each week, timed to your due date or baby’s date of birth.